alkalir/aiphs_alka/getting_started/README.md

 - COMPOSE THE SNIFFERS - Compose each sniffer with the created DCAPFs and EIGs;

 - CREATE THE LMICs - Create LMICs and instantiate the sniffers inside them.
-You can find examples of LMIC inside the *GLOBAL_MONITOR/LMIC* folder;
+You can find examples of LMICs inside the *GLOBAL_MONITOR/LMIC* folder;

-- CREATE THE DCI-

--

-- Open your *global_mon.vhd* and instantiate a DCI (e.g., from a *dci.vhd* file) and at least one LMIC (e.g., from an *lmic.vhd* file).
-You can find examples of DCI and LMIC inside *GLOBAL_MONITOR/DCI* and *GLOBAL_MONITOR/LMIC*, respectively.
-DCI are provided to interact with hosts through AXI4, AXI4-Lite, APB, and AHB buses;
+- CREATE THE DCI- Create a DCI module (e.g., inside a *dci.vhd* file) and decide how to store monitoring information from LMICs and how to make them available for the host.
+In addition, how to receive control and initialization commands from the host is also decided here.
+You can find examples of DCI inside the *GLOBAL_MONITOR/DCI* folder.
+DCI are provided to interact with hosts through AXI4, AXI4-Lite, APB, and AHB buses.

-- open your *dci.vhd* and decide whether to write monitoring information in a master fashion, or to access them in a slave fashion.
-The latter requires the addition of a module able to custom write to dedicated memory.
-An example is provided in *GLOBAL_MONITOR/DCI/bram_writer.vhd*.
+In case the monitoring information are made available through an external memory (i.e., they need to be written in a master fashion), a module inside the DCI can be added.
+An example is provided in *GLOBAL_MONITOR/DCI/bram_writer.vhd*;

-- open your *lmic.vhd* and decide how many sniffers to instantiate.
-This depend on the types of measure that you need to perform
+- COMPOSE THE GLOBAL MONITOR - Open your *global_mon.vhd* and instantiate the DCI and the LMICs;

+- CONNECT THE GLOBAL MONITOR - Connect the global monitor monitor to the host and to the monitored interconnections.

 # APIs
 The APIs to use the generated monitoring systems are contained in lib/SW folder. <br />